Prefer to read in the language of Molière? 🇫🇷 C'est par ici !

 These soft steps, such as registration, also support your advertising model - by de-anonymizing your audience and collecting first-party data points, you can target ads and increase ARPU.

-Registered members who have created a free account on your website are 5-10+ times more likely to convert into a subscriber in the future, as proven by data from two of our clients below.
+Registered members who have created a free account on your website are 5-10+ times more likely to convert into a subscriber in the future, as proven by data from one of our clients below.

 ELLE employed this strategy on their site with Poool's solution to allow non-subscribers to discover premium content, helping to form habits around content consumption and increase engagement before presenting the paywall.